MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMCollectionUpdate.md

 # Invoke-CMCollectionUpdate

 ## SYNOPSIS
-Updates the membership of a collection.
+Updates the membership of a Configuration Manager collection.

 ## SYNTAX